Our Services

 Helpful Resources

-Blurred vision with a swollen optic nerve often means papilledema, a sign of high pressure in the skull that needs urgent care; watch for emergency signs like the worst headache, sudden vision loss, confusion, weakness, or seizures.
+Blurred vision with a swollen optic nerve is often papilledema, a warning sign of dangerously high pressure inside the skull that requires urgent medical care.
+Seek emergency help right away if you notice the worst headache of your life, sudden vision loss, confusion, weakness, or seizures.

 While not every case of blurred vision is serious, papilledema is never something to ignore.
 The good news?
 With early diagnosis and proper treatment, many people recover well and protect their vision.